jordanbyron/prawn-labels/README.md

 [gh]: https://github.com/jordanbyron
 [twitter]: http://twitter.com/jordan_byron

-__Note about our test suite__: It kinda stinks :poo: At the moment the tests just do a quick "Does this code run without raising any errors and at the end does it generate the PDF we expect it to generate" check.
+__Note about our test suite__: It kinda stinks :poop: At the moment the tests just do a quick "Does this code run without raising any errors and at the end does it generate the PDF we expect it to generate" check.
 Eventually I'd like to add more robust tests, but at this point they are better than no tests!
 So